wiird2012/roblox-scripts/README.md

 Report script errors at Issues tab.
 I most likely won't be updating scripts here until there's functional exploits for either web or uwp version.
+## I'll be making this read-only because I want to lower my interaction on Roblox as a whole, specially after they're forcing everyone to age verify to access basic communication features within 2026.
+I do not want to play on the next equivalent of (what is going to be) Facebook.